-This article is from TOS Vol. 6, No. 3.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 6, No. 3.

 Paul Ryan—U.S. Republican representative for Wisconsin’s First District and current chairman of the House Budget Committee—rose to nationwide prominence in April 2011 when he proposed a long-term budget plan called “The Path to Prosperity.”
 With overwhelming Republican support, Ryan’s plan passed the House on April 15, 2011.1 The Democrat-controlled Senate, however, voted down Ryan’s plan on May 25, 2011.